-Cannabidiol, or CBD, is one of many cannabinoids present in the cannabis species of plants.
 Due to its potential health benefits, there is a growing interest in CBD products.
-As such, there are also many different forms and ways people can take CBD, some of which, people may find more suitable for their personal needs.
+There are also many different forms and ways people can take CBD, such as oils, gummies, and topical creams.

 CBD is non-impairing, which means it lacks the psychoactive effects that people may associate with other cannabinoids, such as delta-9-tetrahydrocannabinol, or THC.
 CBD in many products is typically in the form of hemp oil, which derives from the hemp plant.
 This is a species of the cannabis plant that is relatively low in THC and high in CBD.

 In this article, we will discuss the different formulations of CBD products and how people can use them.